-Assistance may also be provided when:
+Assistance may also be provided if:

-- A pupil lives below walking distance from the nearest or catchment school but the route has been declared unavailable (see the FAQ's page) and there is no other alternative route below the walking distance.
+- A pupil lives below walking distance from the nearest or catchment school, but the route has been declared unavailable (see the FAQ's page) and there is no other alternative route below the walking distance.

 - Under the low income criteria for income assessed travel assistance.

 - When attending the closest or catchment school and a medical condition or disability prevents the pupil from making the journey even when accompanied (see our FAQs page).

 If you are not eligible there are other alternatives.

 Further information on how eligibility is determined can be found on the FAQs page.

 There is also an additional entitlement for some children with special educational needs.

 - Up to 2 miles for children in year 6 and below.